AW-11434138844Josephine Money (APD) | Eat Love Live | Recovery from eating disorders, disordered eating & diet culture

 Josephine is an Accredited Practising Dietitian (APD) Credentialed Eating Disorder Clinician (CEDC), Founder and director of Eat Love Live and co-Founder of Eat Love Live Education.

-Jo has over 20 years experience, in the Eating disorders field, providing client centered, individual, social justice informed nutrition counseling.
+Jo has over 20 years experience, in the Eating disorders field, providing client centred, individual, social justice informed nutrition counselling.
 Jo has experience across a diverse range of settings including private, community and public health and in a variety of models including working with individuals, groups and program development.

 Jo is aware of the multiple privileges she has as a cis, straight, white, able bodied person that makes it easier to move through this world then others.
 Jo appreciates the courage and generosity of her many clients who have shared their lived experience with her that have contributed to her own learning and skills in supporting others.
 Jo has lived experience of living in a small fat body and the challenges that come with this and is passionate to support others where she can.